-Picture 10 Use of Twitter (UK ONS)75
+Figure 13 Use of Twitter (UK ONS)

-286. For those users who are interested in learning more about ageing through statistics, some consideration needs to be given to the forms of communication that are used to convey information.
+294. For those users who are interested in learning more about ageing through statistics, some consideration needs to be given to the forms of communication that are used to convey information.

-8.3.3 Visualisation tools for communication
+8.3.3 Visualization tools for communication

-287. Another method of communicating key messages on ageing to a less technical audience is through visualisation approaches.
+295. Another method of communicating key messages on ageing to a less technical audience is through visualization approaches.
 Users often find statistics easier to understand and remember when they are displayed graphically or visually.
-Careful consideration should be given to what messages are intended to be communicated before choosing which method to use, and before designing the particular visualisation.
-Different levels of sophistication can be geared towards users of differing levels of statistical literacy, and metadata made available should be tailored to the anticipated requirements of different types of users, as discussed in the separate subsection concerning metadata, above.
-An infographic (Picture 11) is an example of how visualisation can be used to communicate simple key messages.
+Careful consideration should be given to what messages are intended to be communicated before choosing which method to use, and before designing the particular visualization.
+Different levels of sophistication can be geared towards users of differing levels of statistical literacy, and metadata made available should be tailored to the anticipated requirements of different types of users, as discussed in the separate subsection https://twitter.com/ONS concerning metadata, above.
+An infographic (Figure 14) is an example of how visualization can be used to communicate simple key messages.